 Components of ISU affected with Smart Metering & AMI solution:

-DM – new meter creation process with AMI capabilities, Meter Install, replace and remove scenarios, estimated meter reads no longer required.
+DM – new meter creation process with AMI capabilities, Meter Install, and replace and remove scenarios.
+Estimated meter reads no longer required.

 - Create/Change Device (IQ01/IQ02 and IQ04)